BimsaraS99/unet-image-segmentation-and-annotation-tool-PyTorch/README.md

-# Image Segmentation with U-Net
+# Medical Image Segmentation with U-Net from Scratch - PyTorch

 This project demonstrates a full pipeline for binary image segmentation using a custom-built U-Net model in PyTorch.
 It includes a manual image annotation tool, dataset preprocessing and augmentation, U-Net model architecture, training with mixed precision, and result visualization.